manu-mathew1/Identify.ai--AI_Forensic_Sketch_Generator/README.md

 ## ⚠️ Disclaimer

 This tool is for educational and experimental purposes only.
 It is not intended for real-world forensic use or as a law enforcement utility.

+> ⚠️ **Important Notice**
+> This project is protected under copyright.
+> Do **NOT** copy, reuse, deploy, or distribute any part of this codebase without explicit permission.
+> All rights reserved © 2025 Thomas Paul CJ